Taarts/blackJack/README.md

       8. if the dealer and play draw the house wins
       9. there should be an option to play again
       10. the cards should be shuffled for each new hand

+      Create a Card Class
+      Create a Deck
+      Create a Shuffle
+      Create a Hand
+      Create Dealer
+      Create Player

 ## E:xamples